manuGil/online-core/docs/source/databases.rst

 Indirect (or secondary) spatial data acquisition
 ------------------------------------------------

-Although spatial data can be acquired from third-party sources like government agencies or specialized companies.
-There will always be the need to acquire your own data.
-This usually means ‘digitizing’ also known as ‘vectorization’ – the process of capturing objects from a raster base layer like a map or an aerial photograph as points, lines and polygons .
-In this section, we will cover the main techniques used for vectorization.
+Although spatial data can be acquired from third-party sources like government agencies or specialised companies, there will always be the need to acquire your own data.
+This usually means ‘digitising’ also known as ‘vectorisation’ – the process of capturing objects from a raster base layer like a map or an aerial photograph as points, lines and polygons.
+In this section, we will cover the main techniques used for vectorisation.

 .. attention::
    **Question.**
-   Observe the relation between **Digitizing** and **Scanning**.
-Is Digitizing the only way to turn a scanning into Spatial data?
+   Observe the relation between **Digitising** and **Scanning**.
+Is Digitising the only way to turn a scanning into Spatial data?

 .. admonition:: LTB